DamoM73/turtle_vid_tute/lesson_2.md

 print("Hello Adam")
 ```

-Lines `3` to `8` is essentially the same line, with only the name changing each time.
+Lines `3` to `8` are almost the same, with only the name changing each time.
 This clashes with the DRY programming principle.

 <img align="left" src="./assets/dry.png">